garcias/build-gamess/README.md

 # build-gamess
 build the General Atomic and Molecular Electronic Structure System (GAMESS) on Ubuntu for simple, single-core runs

+## Whom this is for

+Chemistry teachers can build GAMESS for free and provide it to their students, who can then do their own quantum chemistry calculations.
+In addition, anyone curious about computational chemistry can use this to get started quickly, without having to buy expensive software.

 ## What this does

 The scripts will help you build GAMESS from source code on a virtual machine or container, relatively quickly and without need for specialized equipment or software.